isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-paint-off-laminate-floor/index.md

 ###  b.
 Commercial Paint Removers  Goof Off

-Required Items - Commercial paint remover Goof Off from Amazon - A vacuum cleaner and a paintbrush - Soapy detergent and a piece of cloth - [Scrapper](https://www.amazon. com/dp/B07XVBW45J/? tag=p-policy-20)and an empty bucket - Clean, warm water and protective gear Steps to Follow 1.
+Required Items - Commercial paint remover Goof Off from Amazon - A vacuum cleaner and a paintbrush - Soapy detergent and a piece of cloth - [Scrapper](https://www.amazon.com/dp/B07XVBW45J/?tag=p-policy-20)andan empty bucket - Clean, warm water and protective gear Steps to Follow 1.
 Wear protective equipment (eye protection, gloves, respirator, and dust coat) 2.
 Gently vacuum the stained surface area to remove dust particles 3.

 Prepare the commercial stain remover (goof off) as instructed by the manufacturer 4.
 Carry out a drop test experiment over the stained surface to approve efficiency of stain removal 5.
 Using a paintbrush, apply the solvent over the stained surface and leave it for 5-10 minutes or otherwise advised by the manufacturer.
 Alternatively, you can spray the paint-stained surface if the solvent is in a spray can 6.